Chapter Nineteen: The Waiting God

 Besides, none of this was like the Blood God.
 It wouldn’t have put this here just to make me think of a clever solution.
 I felt like I was supposed to go straight across.
 But how was I supposed to go straight across?
 There was no way I could manifest a bridge that big.
 Unless…

 Rinn had manifested that huge stone hand and that golden bridge earlier.
 They were way bigger than anything she had manifested in the earlier layers.
-It could have been a new Blood Child power, but my powers could normally sense the difference, and it had felt like just regular manifesting.
+It could have been a new Blood Child power, but as the Farseer, I could normally sense the difference – and it had felt like just regular manifesting.
 It was probably an aspect of the Blood God’s world, just like how the weather in the Broken God’s world responded to people’s unconscious emotions.
 If something about this world made it possible to manifest at a huge scale, then I might be able to do it, too.

 I stood and held out my arms, copying the way Rinn usually stood to manifest.
 How did she do it?
 What kind of feelings did she draw on when she was making that golden bridge?
 She was probably just completely confident.
 She could probably unleash the full power of her soul, without trying at all.
 The problem was, that wasn’t me.